 - Bridge financing

-Projecting 3–5 years of expenses provides a more realistic planning horizon.
+Projecting 3–5 years of potential expenses provides a more realistic financial outlook than planning for a single year.

 How to Compare Assisted Living Communities in Kentucky

-- Services included in the base monthly rate
+- What level of care is included in the base rate

 Frequently Asked Questions